 When Mama Goes to Work by Marsha Forchuk Skrypuch

-We have picked out an outfit (or two) for the first day, chosen a new water bottle, and have explored the route to daycare.
-I am still nervous about a new routine and lots of changes for my daughter.
-But many of these resources have helped me feel calmer and have also brought a level of excitement about this new chapter in her life.
+We picked out an outfit (or two) for the first day, chose a new water bottle, and explored the route to daycare.
+Many of these resources helped me feel calmer and have also brought a level of excitement about this new chapter in her life.

 Related read: Pave the way to better sleep for kids